 The deadline for applications for Year 7 for September 2024 is 31st October 2023.

 For the normal admissions round for Year 7, where parents are applying for places before the closing date, then children living in the catchment area will normally be allocated a place at The Grange School, as will children who already have a brother or sister who attend school here.

 We appreciate that starting a new school can be a daunting time for both parents and students.
-We would encourage you to attend our Year 6 Open Evening on Thursday 29th September 2022.
+We would encourage you to attend our Year 6 Open Evening in September 2023.
 This is being held at The Grange School site and you will have a chance to meet the teaching staff who work across both Twynham and TGS as well as experience a range of secondary school lessons!
 There will be students from both schools to guide and answer questions and you will be able to attend one of two presentations from Mr Taylor who is our Executive Headteacher for both of our schools.
-Further information can be found here.

 The Grange School Year 6 School Tours

-Year 6 School Tours will be running on the following dates:
+Year 6 School Tours will be running in September 2023.